YOU ARE HERE Pest Watch > Whitefly control

 Whitefly are best controlled in the greenhouse by biological control - using another insect that kills them and so do the work for you.

-Encarsia is a small parasitic wasp which lays its eggs in the scales where the larvae develop and so kill the scale The larvae hatch into adults which find more scales to parasitise.
-However, once it has done its job there is no food source for the larvae and so the lifecycle stops.
-If a further outbreak occurs then you have to re-introduce the encarsia.
-Luckily, encarsia rarely kills all its hosts so there are usually some to carry on the lifecycle.
+Encarsia is a small parasitic wasp that lays its eggs in the scales where the larvae develop and so kill the scale.
+The Encarsia larvae hatch into adults, which find more scales to parasitise.
+However, once it has done its job, there is no food source for the larvae and so the lifecycle stops.
+If a further outbreak occurs then you have to re-introduce the Encarsia.
+Luckily, Encarsia rarely kills all its hosts, so there are usually some to carry on the lifecycle.

-Encarsia is available from various mail order suppliers, including Defenders, who also has a very useful Pest Problem Solver booklet.
+Encarsia is available from various mail order suppliers.

 In order to keep your whitefly killers safely within the greenhouse where they will sort out your whitefly problem, it's a good idea to again use fleece over the vents and doors.
 And, you can't use insecticides (although soft soap can be used before the controls are introduced) while the controls are busy at work - so you'll have to trust them.